 Read on below to find out other ways we are minimising our impact on the planet.

 Here are just a few things we do at Rowan Bay HQ to minimise our environmental impact

 We were searching for wool which met our standards for a long time and we have finally found a supplier.
 However this search inspired us to do something no other wrap company has done - and that's produce our own yarn.
 In March this year, we embarked on a new adventure and bought four shetland ewes from a local breeder.
 We visited them before purchasing and ensured that they came from a good home.
 We will never send any sheep to slaughter for meat, they are here to graze our meadow and there's enough space for them to live a long and happy life.
 Since they arrived two lambs (Pickles and Muffin) were born to our Ewe Tilly.
 We have three generations in our flock now and grandma (pictured) even helps to look after the lambs.

 Starting this journey has already connected us with local spinners, so any wool which isn't suitable for jacquard weaving can be used locally, and any waste will be composted - wool makes an amazing compost!
-If you'd like to follow this adventure head over to instagram and follow @rowanbaaas.
+If you'd like to find out more about the wool and hand spun. handwoven textiles head over to @brackentextiles.

 The land around HQ including the meadow the sheep graze is managed holistically and for wildlife.
 When we took on the meadow it was recently seeded with rye grass and there was not much else there and our aim is to turn this into a wonderful wildflower meadow for pollinators using traditional management techniques (sheep!).